ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 Unlike agent-based models, microsimulations do not necessarily program agency into individual simulants.
 This removes some of the real-world likeness of these models in favor of reflecting realistic population-level dynamics that would be more difficult to program in agency-based simulation.
 The Vivarium simulations that might be described as having the most simulant agency would be our microsimulation of the entire US population, which you can read more about at `<vivarium_census_prl_synth_data>`_, as well as our simulation of cardiovascular disease, which you can read more about at `<2019_cause_ihd>`_.
-In the prior simulation, simulants are programmed with propensities to migrate into and out of the country, change addresses and employment, have babies, and more.
+In the former simulation, simulants are programmed with propensities to migrate into and out of the country, change addresses and employment, have babies, and more.
 In the latter, simulants are initiated into the population with different adherence rates to medications and likelihoods of discontinuing said medications - in turn, this affects their level of risk for moving to a disease state.